Cheshire's archives: a story shared

 Q: When will the new centres be open?

-A: If we are successful with our bid, we would enter a two year development phase, to prepare plans for the new centres and test some new ideas to improve the service.
-A second bid would then follow in 2021.
-If successful with that bid, the new centres would open in 2024.
+A: Now we have received the development phase grant, we will prepare plans for the new centres and test some new ideas to improve the service.
+A second bid will follow in 2021.
+If successful with that bid, we expect the new centres to open in 2024.

 Q: Will the Record Office at Duke Street continue to be open for access until the new centres are ready?